xaileena/xaileena/README.md

   <br>

-- Sophomore at McGill University pursuing a BSc.
-Computer Science
+- Sophomore at McGill University pursuing a BSc. in Computer Science
 - I am interested in game development and artificial intelligence
 - Nice to meet you